 - 1. Use size 12 Arial font, left-justify all text, and double-space all lines.

 - 2. Indent the first line of each paragraph and do not insert an extra line space between paragraphs.

-- 3. Number pages consecutively and use line numbering.
+- 3. Number pages consecutively and use continuous line numbering.

 Graphs may be submitted as PowerPoint files, but Excel files are not acceptable.

 Photographs should be formatted in TIFF, GIF, or JPG format.